what do you know about information technology

 Frequently Asked Question

-1.What is the primary aim of information technology?
+1.What is the primary aim of IT?

 To electronically store, process, protect, and transmit data.